NextronSystems/asgard-manual/usage/setup.rst

 Change IP Address
 -----------------

-ASGARD’s IP can be changed in **/etc/network/interfaces**.
+ASGARD's IP can be changed in **/etc/network/interfaces**.
 The IP is configured with the address variable.

 .. code:: bash